Choosing a lawn service

 Lawn care companies often provide pest, disease, and weed control services.
 This usually means the company will use a pesticide on your lawn.

-Pesticides are toxic chemicals used to destroy different kinds of lawn pests.
+Pesticides are chemicals used to destroy different kinds of lawn pests.
 For example, insecticides are used to kill bugs; herbicides kill weeds.

 Lawn care companies generally maintain that the kind and strength of the pesticides they use are safe.
 Before you agree to pesticide treatment for your lawn, you may want to consider the following information.